Griffons (rugby union)

-The team currently plays in the First Division of the Currie Cup, attracting crowds of around 4,000 to home games in at North West Stadium in Welkom.
-Their traditional rivals are the Free State Cheetahs and North West Province Leopards.

 History

 The Griffons rugby union was formed in 1968 when the late Dr Danie Craven, the president of SA rugby, had a vision to spread the game to rural areas in South Africa.
 The Griffons were one of four new provincial teams formed, originally known as Northern Free State (or Noord Vrystaat in Afrikaans).

 In 1996, with the start of professional rugby, the then South African rugby football union, under Louis Luyt, decided to re-divide the unions to have only 14 provinces in South Africa, with Northern Free State being one.
 The Eastern Free State province was incorporated into Northern Free State.
 In 1999, Northern Free State changed their name to the Griffons.

+Their top scorer was Eric Herbert, who score 2608 points for Northern Free State from 1986 to 2001.
+Herbert later coached the Griffons.

 Honours

 The team's major tournament wins include: